perrymanuk/hashi-homelab/README.md

 ### Background

 The hashi-homelab was born of a desire to have a simple to maintain but very flexible homelab setup.
+While designed to work as a cohesive whole, each individual job can be taken and deployed on any Nomad cluster with minimal adjustments - they're built to be portable and self-contained.

 The main goals were to keep the resources required to run the base lab setup small and to have all of the parts be easily exchangeable.
-For example I made the main ingress point to the service mesh a DNS round robin.
-While this isn't a setup I would ever use in production because it isn't the most dynamically flexible in terms of service discovery, it is however a very easy setup and if you want to launch a new mesh you just give it the Consul name `service-mesh` and run the job and then bam!
-Bob's your uncle.

 `make deploy-base` will deploy coredns, docker-registry and haproxy - these are needed for everything else to work but aside from these you can pick and choose what to deploy with `make deploy-SERVICE_NAME` to deploy any of the 77 services organized across 10 categories. `make deploy-prometheus` or `make deploy-ollama` for example.
 You can also target specific datacenters with `make dc1-traefik` or `make all-postgres`.